khanhtranngoccva/Brunch-Windows-Installer/README.md

 Possible bugs: For users, none at the moment, report bugs on https://t.me/chromeosforpc.

 Intel Core m3 CPUs are not yet added into the compatibility check.
+Fixed in source code, but not yet compiled.

 For contributors, the function stops when an error window is called.
 I had a workaround for the time being, but this may not be sustainable.